maga-1/mqtt2vitocal/README.md

 For mqtt, the [paho library](https://www.eclipse.org/paho/index.php?page=clients/python/index.php) has to be installed.
 Warning: Only use python 3, for python 2 the automatic reconnect to the mqtt broker after connection loss does not work reliably.

+The heatpump is connected by a [Waveshare USB to RS485 converter](https://www.waveshare.com/usb-to-rs485.htm), but other devices should work as well.

 ## Configuration

 At the beginning of `powermeter.py` you can find a configuration section for the mqtt connection: